We'd love for you to get involved! There are many ways to be part of .NET Fringe:

 Speak: Our speakers are the stars of the show.
 It's a lot of work, but you get star treatment in return.
 Read more on becoming a speaker.

 Attend: You might not think it's a big deal, but just showing up to the conference is a major help!
 We're doing this for you, and we want to have a room full of amazing people.
 We keep ticket prices inexpensive so you can afford to go, even if your job won't pay for it.
-Go get a ticket now!
+Read more about attending the conference.

 Organize: We have a number of roles that have deeper involvement and commitment that you could help with.
 Read more about those below!